arkhadem/DX100/README.md

 - `/path/to/data/dir` is the directory where gem5 simulation results will be saved.
 Ensure it has at least *20GB of free disk space*.
   **Note:** If you are using the Docker container, set this path to `/data`.

-- `all` runs the full pipeline, including simulation, result parsing, and figure plotting.
+- `all` runs the full pipeline, including simulation, result parsing, and chart plotting.
   Alternatively, you can specify `simulate`, `parse`, or `plot` to execute each step individually.

 ### How Long Simulation Takes?